tanhauhau/tanhauhau.github.io/content/blog/errors-encountered-upgrading-flow-0.85/index.md

 You can read about on how we came to realise the need of this upgrade [in my previous post]( https://lihautan.com/eslint-for-flow-explicit-type-argument-syntax/).

-There was another interesting bug that we ran into regarding [@babel/plugin-transform-flow-strip-types](https://babeljs.io/docs/en/babel-plugin-transform-flow-strip-types), you can read more on how we uncover it in [my other blog post](/parsing-error-flow-type-parameter-instantiation/). <!-- TODO: -->
+There was another interesting bug that we ran into regarding [@babel/plugin-transform-flow-strip-types](https://babeljs.io/docs/en/babel-plugin-transform-flow-strip-types), you can read more on how we uncover it in [my other blog post](/parsing-error-flow-type-parameter-instantiation/).

 ## Prettier
 We had to upgrade prettier to [v1.16.0](https://prettier.io/blog/2019/01/20/1.16.0.html) and use `babel-flow` parser for `prettier` to resolve the ambiguity in syntax arise in parsing the newer Flow syntax.
 In simpler terms, to tell Prettier that